eosoukaina/Advanced-Text-Processing-System/README.md

 Each line starts with a key followed by its adjacent keys on the keyboard.

 ---
-**Note:** This project demonstrates advanced NLP techniques and can be adapted for various text processing applications.
+**Note:** The quality and accuracy of the text processing results depend significantly on the size and quality of the corpus used for training.
+A larger and more diverse corpus typically leads to better language modeling, more accurate spelling corrections, and more natural text generation.
+While the sample corpus included in this repository is sufficient for demonstration, using a larger corpus for production applications is recommended.
 ---

 ## 👥 Contributors
+- El Guelta Mohamad Saber
 - El Hadifi Soukaina
-- El Guelta Mohamad Saber

 ## 📧 Contact
 For questions or suggestions, feel free to reach out: <br>